Shenton

-Shenton is a village and former civil parish, now in the parish of Sutton Cheney, in the Hinckley and Bosworth district, in the county of Leicestershire, England, situated 2.20 mi south-west of Market Bosworth.
+Shenton is a village and former civil parish, now in the parish of Dadlington and Sutton Cheney, in the Hinckley and Bosworth district, in the county of Leicestershire, England, situated 2.20 mi south-west of Market Bosworth.
 Shenton was formerly a chapelry and township of the parish of Market Bosworth.
 The settlement is almost entirely agricultural, containing several farms.
 Much of the land has been in the same family since William Wollaston purchased the manor in 1625.
 It is essentially a privately owned estate village and has seen comparatively little modern development.
 It has been designated a conservation area.
 The settlement lies either side of the Sence Brook, which is crossed by a picturesque Victorian bridge.
 The area is fairly flat, and subject to flooding.
 In 1931 the parish had a population of 154.

 Shenton Hall

 The hall has a fine gatehouse dated 1629, and a large, listed dovecote of 1719 within the hall grounds, close to the stable block.
 The main hall is a Grade II* listed building and was enlarged in the 19th century.
 The hall itself was sold by the Wollaston family following government requisition during the Second World War, but most of the estate land in the settlement and the surrounding farmland, was not sold.